Month: July 2004

 LMX: Hoax, Fake or Fraud?

-Another interesting post is found in the gameprog.it job offering site, where he looks for programmers and artists to create a videogame.
-This post is quite old dating back to September 2002, but you can recognize the idea of working for him, in the spare time, while keeping your work.
+Another interesting post is found in the gameprog.it job offering site, where he looks for programmers and artists to create a video game.
+This post is quite old dating back to September 2002, but you can recognize the idea of working for him, in your spare time, while keeping your work.
 The other point is that in this post you find two other email addresses of him.

-By googling the latest you are pointed to a first surprise – on December 2003, he is claiming that he is studying C++ at university and he is looking for a Visual Basic program that has to perform some suspicious operations of search and extraction.
+By googling the latest you get pointed to a first surprise – in December 2003, he is claiming that he is studying C++ at university and he is looking for a Visual Basic program that has to perform some suspicious operations of search and extraction.

 The last post of notice is the request for a program again about strings search and extraction, but this time the author explicitly writes about extracting email addresses from web pages.

 The author this time claims he is studying Java at university and he’s looking for a C++ implementation.
-Since some users of the forum doubted about some spam intents, he declared that this request was for a Economy course assignment about how to speed up recruitment.
+Since some users of the forum doubted some spam intents, he declared that this request was for an Economy course assignment about how to speed up recruitment.

 I’d like to stop here (otherwise it would seem personal bashing) leaving the conclusion to you.